 - Be truthful during the interview; don’t accept advice to mislead the consular officer.
 Misleading or lying could result in a permanent visa denial.

-- Only persons applying for visas are allowed into the Consulate.
+- Only persons applying for visas are allowed into the U.S. Embassy or its Consulates.

 Don’t be afraid to report any fraudulent activity that affects you personally or that you may witness occurring to someone else.
-You can help prevent yourself or your friends from becoming victims of fraud, by contacting our Fraud Prevention Unit at 01-800-108-4724 or VisasMTR@state.gov.
-Our staff speak Spanish and all calls are confidential.
+You can help prevent yourself or your friends from becoming victims of fraud by contacting our Fraud Prevention Unit at 01-800-108-4724 or VisasMTR@state.gov.
+You can also call or send a message on WhatsApp at 8180109508.
+Our staff speak Spanish, and all calls are confidential.

 For more information on H-2 worker’s rights in the United States, please read the pamphlets linked here: